Sandhya-1401/Sandhya-1401/README.md

 - 🌱 Always exploring — whether it’s turning Excel into a data engine, or blending SQL + Python to uncover hidden insights.
 - 💡 Love bringing structure to chaos — especially when dealing with unclean or unstructured data.
 - 💬 Ask me about **Making Data Meaningful** — dashboards, storytelling, and finding the “why” behind the “what”.
+- ⚡ Fun fact — My creativity flows from pencils to pixels — from drawing notebooks to Power BI 😄

 - 🔗 Actively seeking opportunities to **collaborate on real-world projects and contribute meaningfully while exploring job opportunities**
-- ⚡ Fun fact:My creativity flows from pencils to pixels — from drawing notebooks to Power BI 😄

 ---

 <div align="center">

 ### 🔧 Tools & Technologies